USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 used as the default map to show on the Earth given by the plotMapOnEllipsoid function.

-February 2023 David F. Crouse, Naval Research Laboratory, Washington D.C.<br>
+January 2024 David F. Crouse, Naval Research Laboratory, Washington D.C.<br>
 (UNCLASSIFIED) DISTRIBUTION STATEMENT A. Approved for public release.
+Distribution is unlimited.

 LICENSE: